Maison Forte de Reignac is one of the strangest castles you’ll visit and, surprisingly, much bigger than it looks.

 The prehistoric villages were established in what would become the Maison Forte 200 centuries ago, taking advantage of living next to the Vézere River and the cliff’s protection.

-Today, Reignac is the only monument of this type of cliff castle in France, completely intact and preserved in exceptional conditions, with period furniture in all rooms.
+Today, Reignac is the only monument of this type of cliff castle in France, wholly intact and preserved in exceptional conditions, with period furniture in all rooms.

 Classified as a historical monument on October 16th, 1964, it is in Périgord the strangest, most unusual, secret, and mysterious castle.